 Is it the discomfort of uncertainty?
 Or fear of failure?
 Or could it be laziness?
 Taking a long, hard look at why we hesitate or think twice about attempting something new can reveal a lot about our insecurities.

-Sometimes, the fear could be legitimate, where stepping out of our comfort zone might cost us everything.
+Sometimes, the fear could be legitimate, where getting out of our comfort zone might cost us everything.
 Think of Queen Esther and the risk she took (she could have lost her life!) by approaching the king to plead with him for her people’s lives (Esther 4:7-17).
 But she committed her life to God and approached the king in faith, and God honoured her obedience by rescuing them.

 Most of the time, though, the things holding us back don’t involve such serious repercussions.
 Remember Moses and his fear of public speaking (Exodus 4:10-17)?
 God not only promised to be with him (Exodus 4:12), but assured Moses that his brother, Aaron, would be his mouthpiece.
 Wouldn’t it have been easier if God had just chosen Aaron in the first place?
 Clearly, God was insistent on helping Moses get past his insecurities than picking the easier or more logical choice.